TieferDenker/ProjOilerCodes/README.md

 ## Description

-This repository contains all the codes (not passing all the test cases) that I've tried to implement for Project Euler
+This repository contains all the codes that I've tried to implement for Project Euler.
+Note: The above codes can be divided into the following three categories:
+Correct (Passing all the test cases)                    : 1,4,5,6,7 Partially correct (Passing almost all of the test cases): 2,10 Incorrect (Passing almost no test cases)                : 3,8,9

 ## Getting Started